sandover/sandover.github.io/content/index.md

 ---

-# strike valley studio
+# strike valley studio :: consulting

+_I make software._

+I’ve spent my career working every side of the software creation process: conceptual invention, UI design, interaction design, frontline software engineering, software architecture and planning, management of software teams, product management, and product strategy.
+I’m a generalist.

+Large language models are transforming this craft.
+This is exciting, and it’s going to lead to good things.

-I started **Strike Valley Studio** to help companies see around corners and build for the future.
+[Strike Valley Studio](https://www.strikevalley.studio) is an expression of that excitement and optimism.
+I started this practice to help companies see around corners and build for the future.

-We do two things:

-1. Build new software in new ways
-2. Consult for companies who are adapting to the age of AI

-No website yet, and the paint is not yet dry.
-But reach out to me via LinkedIn if you have a project in mind!
+If you want to:
+- use software to solve a problem
+- rebuild a software team or production process
+- train for your product or engineering team for the next era of software creation

+...reach out to me.

 &nbsp;